OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 ### Creating your first Bicep template

-Microsoft provides the [Bicep Microsoft Learning Path](https://docs.microsoft.com/en-gb/learn/paths/fundamentals-bicep/) to get your learning journey started.
+Microsoft provides the [Bicep Microsoft Learning Path](https://docs.microsoft.com/en-gb/learn/paths/fundamentals-bicep/) to help you get started.
 In this post, I explain how to create a basic template.
 The post assumes you have experience with ARM templates or similar.

 I walk through the creation of an Azure App Service Plan and Azure Linux Web App.